When to Perform CPR: 7 Key Situations You Should Know

 6. Drug Overdose

-Drug overdoses, especially opioids like heroin or synthetic opioids, can lead to respiratory failure and unconsciousness.
-In such situations, CPR may be necessary to keep the person alive until medical professionals arrive.
+Drug overdoses, especially opioids like heroin or synthetic opioids, leads to respiratory failure and unconsciousness.
+In such situations, CPR is necessary to keep the person alive until medical professionals arrive.
 If you suspect a drug overdose and the person is unresponsive, check for breathing and a pulse.
 If there is no breathing or pulse, start CPR immediately.

 7. Suffocation

-Suffocation can occur due to various reasons, including being trapped in an airtight space or having an object obstruct the airway.
+Suffocation occurs due to various reasons, including being trapped in an airtight space or having an object obstruct the airway.
 If someone is found unconscious due to suffocation, start CPR if they are not breathing or do not have a pulse.
-CPR can help maintain oxygen circulation while efforts are made to remove the suffocation source.
+CPR helps maintain oxygen circulation while efforts are made to remove the suffocation source.

 Get CPR Certified in Minutes for as low as $19.95